Accessibility-First UX: What Businesses Need to Know in 2026

 Where Most Businesses Still Fail

-Even well-funded companies make predictable mistakes.
-Many of these overlap with broader UX mistakes that hurt conversions, particularly around hierarchy, feedback, and form friction:
+Even well-funded companies make predictable mistakes — and many of these overlap with broader patterns covered in bad UX design examples and how to fix them, particularly around hierarchy, feedback, and form friction that compounds across the funnel.

 • Treating accessibility as QA-only